Workers Compensation Board of Prince Edward Island

 Employer Representatives

-Krishna Burugadda is currently employed as Senior HR Generalist at Sekisui Diagnostics in Charlottetown and has over 5 years of experience in the human resources industry in a variety of roles.
-Mr. Burugadda has extensive training and experience in occupational health and safety, labor relations and currently holds both Chartered Professionals in Human Resources (CPHR) and Registered Professional Recruiter (RPR) designations.
+Krishna Burugadda is currently employed as Manager of Human Resources at Atlantic Beef Products Inc. He has several years of experience in the human resources industry in a variety of roles.
+Krishna has extensive training and experience in occupational health and safety, labour relations and currently holds both Chartered Professionals in Human Resources (CPHR) and Registered Professional Recruiter (RPR) designations.

 Gail Ellis joined ADL in June of 1989 after graduating from UPEI with a BBA and obtained her CPA CMA designation in 2003.
 She accepted the position of Corporate Treasurer in 2005 and later added the duties of Corporate Secretary in 2013.
 Gail is also tasked with the Senior Management Team of providing oversight to Special Projects, including the newly formed Cooperative Leadership Program and the Dairy Pathway Project Expansion underway at the cheese plant.